Blog

 How to use SSO with LDAP?

 LDAP is not an SSO protocol but a communication protocol for accessing directories.
-However, an SSO IdP can integrate with LDAP, allowing someone with an on-premises LDAP directory to use that directory and credentials to authenticate users.
+However, an SSO provider can integrate with LDAP to allow someone with an on-premises LDAP directory to use that directory and credentials to authenticate users.

 What is the difference between LDAP and Active Directory?

-LDAP is a protocol that allows for the querying and modification of directory services running over a network.
+LDAP is a protocol for querying and modifying directory services running over a network.
 It is platform-independent and can be used with various directory service implementations.

 Active Directory (AD), from Microsoft, is one of the directory services that can use LDAP.